 Level 4 introduces true tailgating and piggybacking prevention for higher-security facilities and for locations where security staffing is impractical.
 These security entrances not only serve as a visual deterrent, but also physically deny all forms of unauthorized entry – including tailgating and piggybacking – completely.
 They incorporate full height barriers to prevent crawling under and climbing over, as well as sensors to ensure that only one person passes through at a time.
 By integrating facial recognition analytics, it is possible to ensure that the person traveling through the entrance matches the credentials which have been presented.
 Biometrics serve the same function by utilizing the individual’s face, iris or fingerprint as their credentials.

 With the integration of sophisticated near-infrared sensors and optic technologies, such as the StereoVision 2®, these entrances can provide a rich assortment of metrics, including authorization received, passage completed, tailgating/piggybacking rejections inbound or outbound, biometric access control rejections, safety rejections, and emergency button rejections.
 They can also detect and alert for a range of events such as object left behind.

-Securing an entrance can take many forms, but the overall goal is to reduce risk to an enterprise.
+Securing an entrance can take many forms, but the overall goal is to establish risk mitigation strategies to keep unauthorized entry at bay.
 Security entrance solutions are the answer for protecting an enterprise while providing critical metrics to further reduce risk.
 Ultimately, security entrances are a good investment for any organization that needs to control access to any points in their facilities.